sevyharris/MonteCoffee/documentation/tutorials/A_ads.rst

 In this case, up on adsorption the site is covered with the species A, represented by the number 1 within the code.

-To take care of the correct time evolution of the :program:`MonteCoffee` we introduce an aditional block with returns if either neighboring sites are involved or not.
+To take care of the correct time evolution of the :program:`MonteCoffee` we introduce an aditional block wich returns if either neighboring sites are involved or not.
 Here no neighbouring sites are involved, thus we :code:`return False`.

 .. code-block:: python

         def get_involve_other(self):
             return False

-To know which events are each others reverse we store:
+To know which events are reverse to each other we store:

 .. code-block:: python